Dennis Rodman Once Crashed a Pearl Jam Concert and Spent 45 Minutes Singing on Stage

 While the NBA has seen plenty of colorful players over the years, few men can compete with Dennis Rodman.
-While the Worm proved to be a tough rebounder and a fearless defender, his interests stretched far beyond the basketball court.
+The Worm proved to be a tough rebounder and fearless defender, but his interests stretched far beyond the basketball court.
 Over the years, Rodman seemed to find himself in all sorts of unusual situations, making headlines along the way.

 One of those, it seems, happened in 1998 at a Pearl Jam concert.
-Dennis Rodman apparently wanted to get a bit closer to the action and joined the band on stage; his rock and roll cameo lasted about 45 minutes and could have gone even longer if the crew didn’t cut off his microphone.
+Dennis Rodman apparently wanted to get a bit closer to the action and joined the band on stage.
+His rock and roll cameo lasted about 45 minutes and could have gone even longer if the crew hadn’t cut off his microphone.

 Dennis Rodman made a name for himself as a talented NBA star